 Kate Halff

-Kate is Head Of Division, Cooperation and Coordination within the Red Cross and Red Crescent Movement at International Committee of the Red Cross - ICRC.
-She was the Executive Secretary of the Steering Committee for Humanitarian Response (SCHR) an alliance of seven of the biggest humanitarian NGO networks and the Red Cross / Red Crescent.
-From July 2008 to April 2013, she was the Director of the Norwegian Refugee Council’s Internal Displacement Monitoring Centre (IDMC).
+Kate is Deputy Regional Director for Red Cross and Red and Crescent Movement affairs, covering the Middle East and North Africa, at the International Committee of the Red Cross (ICRC).
+Prior to joining ICRC, she was the Executive Secretary of the Steering Committee for Humanitarian Response (SCHR) an alliance of seven humanitarian NGO networks, the ICRC and the International Federation of the Red Cross and Red Crescent Societies (IFRC).
+From July 2008 to April 2013, she was the Director of the Norwegian Refugee Council’s Internal Displacement Monitoring Centre (NRC/IDMC).

-Prior to these Geneva-based positions, Kate worked for over twelve years primarily in East Africa, managing humanitarian responses, as Country Director for Action Contre la Faim, Oxfam and Save the Children.
-During that time, she also worked briefly for OCHA and as a management and humanitarian consultant.
-Kate Halff holds two Master degrees from Paris 3- Sorbonne, one in International Relations and one in Development.
+Prior to these positions, Kate worked for over twelve years primarily in East Africa, managing humanitarian responses, as Country Director for Action Contre la Faim (ACF), Oxfam and Save the Children.
+During that time, she also worked briefly for UN-OCHA and as a management and humanitarian consultant.
+Kate holds two Master degrees from Paris 3- Sorbonne University in Paris, France, one in International Relations and one in Development studies.

 I am President of the BoD since 2020 and a member of the GA and BoD since 2015.